 Spicy Moong Dahl

-* Image shown is for yellow dahl but the recipe calls for black moong dahl
+* Image shown is for yellow dahl but this recipe calls for black moong dahl

 1 cup split moong dahl (presara pappu)